Comfort Shoe Specialists works with the following insurance providers:

 - Health Savings Accounts

-There are always a lot of questions regarding if we accept insurance, and what is covered.
-Comfort Shoe Specialists accepts the above in network provides and out of network providers.
-If you are using any type of third party billing of Health Saving Accounts or Flexible Spending Accounts, we must have a current prescription on file.
-If you have any questions please call our office at 314.822.3300 or contact us.
+There are always a lot of questions regarding if we accept insurance and what is covered.
+We accept insurance from the in-network providers listed above.
+A prescription is required for all items billed to insurance.
+If you have any questions, please call our office at 314.822.3300 or contact us.

 How We May Use and Disclose Medical Information About You